-Henry (‘Harry’) Francis Judge, was born 2nd October 1922 in Rockhampton to an Irish immigrant and entrepreneur publican James Joseph Judge (formerly known in Ireland as James Breheny) (B. 23 November 1889 – 21 September 1956) (Christened 4 Dec 1889) and daughter of a wealthy Australia outback settler by the name of Ruby Jane Rogers (Born Longreach, Toobrack Station 14 December 1895 – Died 15 August 1924).
+Henry (‘Harry’) Francis Judge, was born 2nd October 1922 in Rockhampton to an Irish immigrant and entrepreneur publican James Joseph Judge (formerly known in Ireland as James Breheny) (B. 23 November 1889 – 21 September 1956) (Christened 4 Dec 1889) and mother Ruby Jane Rogers (Born Longreach, Toobrack Station 14 December 1895 – Died 15 August 1924).

 The homestead was located at overshot on Paddock No. 3 because that is where Henry’s found his horse one morning after carting the station wagon and camping by a water hole on Katherine Creek.